Turing's proof: Details of the third proof

 [If readers intend to study the proof in detail they should correct their copies of the pages of the third proof with the corrections that Turing supplied.
 Readers should also come equipped with a solid background in (i) logic (ii) the paper of Kurt Gödel: "On Formally Undecidable Propositions of Principia Mathematica and Related Systems".
-For assistance with Gödel's paper they should consult e.g. Ernest Nagel and James R. Newman, Gödel's Proof, New York University Press, 1958.]
+For assistance with Gödel's paper they may consult e.g. Ernest Nagel and James R. Newman, Gödel's Proof, New York University Press, 1958.]

 To follow the technical details, the reader will need to understand the definition of "provable" and be aware of important "clues".

 "Provable" means, in the sense of Gödel, that (i) the axiom system itself is powerful enough to produce (express) the sentence "This sentence is provable", and (ii) that in any arbitrary "well-formed" proof the symbols lead by axioms, definitions, and substitution to the symbols of the conclusion.

 First clue: "Let us put the description of M into the first standard form of §6".
 Section 6 describes the very specific "encoding" of machine M on the tape of a "universal machine" U. This requires the reader to know some idiosyncrasies of Turing's universal machine U and the encoding scheme.